weizuo27/NPUBuilder/DSE_algo/readme.md

         pipeSystemTemp : This is used for sw generation, not used for design.

-    2. sw (Following the folder orgnization of the CHaiDNN) csvParser.cpp : Copy to scheduler folder csvParser.hpp : Copy to scheduler folder utils_wei.cpp : Copy to scheduler folder
+    2. sw, software reused many of the software functions from ChaiDNN, so copy the software from ChaiDNN, then replace the following files with generate files(Following the folder orgnization of the CHaiDNN) csvParser.cpp : Copy to scheduler folder csvParser.hpp : Copy to scheduler folder utils_wei.cpp : Copy to scheduler folder